approov/quickstart-nodejs-express-token-check/README.md

 // Handles requests where the Approov token is a valid one. app.use('/v2/forms', handlesApproovTokenSuccess)

-// checks if the custom payload claim is present in the Approov token and
+// Checks if the Approov token binding is valid and aborts the request when the environment variable
-// matches the claim used by the mobile app, that in this case we decided to be
-// the Authorization token, but you may want to use another type of claim. app.use('/v2/forms', handlesApproovTokenBindingVerification)
+// APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN_BINDING is set to true in the environment file. app.use('/v2/forms', handlesApproovTokenBindingVerification)
 ```